microsoft/vscode-wiki/Virtual-Workspaces.md

 ## Run your extension against a virtual workspace

-Run the **Open Remote Repository...** command from the Command Palette.
-From there, you can paste in any GitHub URL, or choose to search for a specific repository or pull request.
+Run the **Open Remote Repository...** command from the Command Palette. **Notice** this command is currently only available in the [VS Code Insiders](https://code.visualstudio.com/insiders/) version.
+The command shows a quick pick dialog and you can paste in any GitHub URL, or choose to search for a specific repository or pull request.

-This opens a VSCode window where all resources are all based on virtual resources.
+This opens a VSCode window for a virtual workspace where all resources are virtual.

 ## Verify that the code is ready for virtual resources

 The API support for virtual file system has been around for quite a while already.
 You can check out the [file system provider API](https://github.com/microsoft/vscode/blob/dc8bd9cd7e5231745549ac6218266c63271f48cd/src/vs/vscode.d.ts#L7038), if you are interested.
-A file system provider is registered a new URI scheme and URIs with that scheme can then be used to represent resources.
+A file system provider registered a new URI scheme and URIs with that scheme can then be used to represent resources.

-Resource URIs are used all over the place in the VS Code API
+Resource URIs are used all over in the VS Code API

-- An extension should never assume that the URI scheme is 'file'. `URI.fsPath` must only be used when the URI scheme is file.
+- An extension must never assume that the URI scheme is 'file'. `URI.fsPath` must only be used when the URI scheme is file.
-- Look out for usages of the `fs` node module for file system operation.
-If possible, use the `vscode.workspace.fs` API, which will make use of the custom file system provider.
+- Look out for usages of the `fs` node module for file system operations.
+If possible, use the `vscode.workspace.fs` API, which delegate to the custom file system provider.
 - Check for third party components that depend on a fs access (e.g. a language server or a node module)
-- If you run executable and tasks, check whether they make sense to have these in a virtual workspace window or should rather be disabled.
+- If you run executables and tasks from commands, check whether these commands make sense in a virtual workspace window or whether they should better be disabled.

 ## Adopt your extension for virtualWorkspaces

-To know which extensions have already be tested and adopted, we have introduced a new property to `package.json`:
+We have introduced a new property for `package.json` to declare whether an extension supports virtualWorkspaces:

-The `virtualWorkspaces` capability property in `package.json` signals whether the extension works with virtual workspace, or not
+The `virtualWorkspaces` capability property in `package.json` signals whether the extension works with virtual workspace, or not.
+The example below declares that an extension does not support virtualWorkspaces and should not be activated by VS Code in this setup.
 ```json
 {
   "capabilities": {